John T. Morgan (judge)

-John T. Morgan (c.
-1830 – September 14, 1910) was a justice of the Idaho Territorial Supreme Court from June 10, 1879 to August 14, 1885, and of the Idaho Supreme Court from 1890 to 1896, serving as chief justice from 1895 to 1896.
+John Titus Morgan (November 25, 1831 – September 14, 1910) was an American jurist and politician who served as Chief Justice of the Idaho Territorial Supreme Court from 1879 to 1885 and as Justice of the Idaho Supreme Court from 1890 to 1896.

 Early life, education, and military service

-Born in Hamburg, Erie County, New York, Morgan was the third son of James Clark Morgan, a farmer who served as justice of the peace for many years.
+Born on November 25, 1831, in Hamburg, Erie County, New York, Morgan was the third son of James Clark Morgan, a farmer who served as justice of the peace for many years.
 Morgan accompanied his parents to Illinois in 1843, then a largely undeveloped state.
 He was raised on a farm, attended the public schools of Monmouth, Illinois, and afterward engaged in teaching school in order to continue his own education.
 In 1852 he entered Lombard University in Galesburg, Illinois, graduating in 1855.
 He read law in the office of General Eleazer A. Paine, afterward a prominent brigadier general in the Union Army, and remained in that office for three years.
 He then entered the law department of Albany University, New York, and later continued his studies in the State Law School then located in Poughkeepsie, New York, where he was graduated in 1856, with the degree of Bachelor of Law.

 In 1856 he entered the practice of law in Monmouth, Illinois, and "soon secured a large and distinctively representative clientele".
 On August 11, 1862, he enlisted to fight in the American Civil War with Company F, 83rd Illinois Infantry Regiment.
 Governor Richard Yates commissioned the raising of the company, and Morgan was elected its captain, in which capacity he served until the close of the war, when he received an honorable discharge on June 26, 1865.
 While in the service he was for two years provost marshal, stationed at Clarksville, Tennessee, where he had charge of all the abandoned and contraband goods, houses and lands of all persons who had joined the rebel army in that vicinity.